Recent Developments Will Affect Employers' Mutual Fund Selection, Management

 Employers and other fiduciaries should take their duties seriously and perform them conscientiously, but should not be worried about being liable to plan participants if the providers they choose do not perform as well as they expected.

-If you have any questions about your fiduciary duties with respect to your employee benefit plans, please contact a member of our Employee Benefits Practice Group (at right).
+If you have any questions about your fiduciary duties with respect to your employee benefit plans, please contact a member of our Employee Benefits Practice Team.